Skip to content

 Step 2

-• Looks through the Hearth talent pool to find a suitable potential Disability Support Worker who matches the Participants interests and is available when required
+• Finds a suitable potential Disability Support Worker who matches the Participants interests and is available when required

 • Collaborates with the Client/Participant to build a long-term sustainable support team, nurturing a partnership with the right Support Worker/s who really know the Participants goals, interests, and passions